core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} provides end-to-end protection of CoAP {{RFC7252}} messages at the application-layer, ensuring message confidentiality and integrity, replay protection, as well as binding of response to request between a sender and a recipient.

-In particular, OSCORE uses AEAD algorithms to provide confidentiality and integrity of messages exchanged between two peers.
+OSCORE uses AEAD algorithms to provide confidentiality and integrity of messages exchanged between two peers.
 Due to known issues allowing forgery attacks against AEAD algorithms, limits should be followed on the number of times a specific key is used to perform encryption or decryption {{I-D.irtf-cfrg-aead-limits}}.

-The original OSCORE specification {{RFC8613}} does not consider such key usage limits.
-However, should they be exceeded, an adversary may break the security properties of the AEAD algorithm, such as message confidentiality and integrity, e.g., by performing a message forgery attack.
-Among other reasons, approaching the key usage limits requires updating the OSCORE keying material before communications can securely continue.
-This document defines what steps an OSCORE peer should take to preserve the security of its communications, by stopping to use the OSCORE Security Context shared with another peer when approaching the key usage limits.
+The OSCORE specification {{RFC8613}} does not consider such key usage limits.
+However, should they be exceeded, an adversary may break the security properties of the used AEAD algorithm, such as message confidentiality and integrity, e.g., by performing a message forgery attack.
+This and other reasons require that peers who are approaching the key usage limits update the OSCORE keying material before communications can securely continue.
+This document defines what steps an OSCORE peer should take to preserve the security of its communications, by stopping the use of an OSCORE Security Context shared with another peer when approaching the key usage limits.

 ## Terminology ## {#terminology}